-CARICOM members of the CDB invite non-borrowing shareholders of the bank to consider a substantial increase in the size of the Bank, so as to mobilize more resources to undertake the increased volume of financing which the challenges of transformation within the region will demand.
+CARICOM members of the CDB invite nonborrowing shareholders of the Bank to consider a substantial increase in the size of the Bank.
+This would mobilize more resources to undertake the increased volume of financing which the challenges of transformation within the region would demand.
 In this, the CDB, in addition to continuing its financing of national infrastructure projects, should refine and enlarge its private sector window, and encourage viable public and private sector projects that are regional in scope."